 Cape Cod retirement communities feature a wide range of amenities and activities depending on the site including dining rooms, fitness centers, recreational activities and classes, transportation and more.
 Aside from the on-site amenities you can enjoy the many scenic spots, beaches, walks, excellent bike trails, and thriving arts and culture scene that the Cape and islands have to offer.

-Independent living facilities often feature apartments where seniors can continue to live in their own space, with the added benefit of a community of retirees and a support system in place to assist if needed.
+Independent living facilities often feature apartments where seniors can continue to live in their own space, with the added benefit of a support system in place within the retirement communities on Cape Cod.
 Many facilities offer a transition from independent living to assisted living and nursing care as your needs change.